• Genius Neil Sedaka Should Call on the Eighteenth Century

 If you’ve newly discovered this little site then you may not know that I’m an Eighteenth century nut.
 I believe it’s the greatest century.
 Better than the Twentieth, better than the Sixteenth, better than the Ninth.
 It’s very satisfying to me to discover that a high profile person or event…

-• Most-Consulted Books Should be in Hardback
+• I Wish My Most-Used Books Were in Hardback

 I own two books which through constant use and consultation are becoming increasingly raggedy, with spines I anticipate will split in 2026 accompanied by the sad ungluing of pages.
 In short: collapse.
 The books?
 To The Hebrides: Samuel Johnson’s Journey to the Western Islands of Scotland and James Boswell’s Journal of a Tour…